transloadit/uppy/website/src/docs/aws-s3.md

   }
 ]
 ```

-Even with these CORS rules in place, you browser might still receive HTTP status 403 responses with `AccessDenied` in the response body when it tries to `POST` to your bucket.
-In this case, within the `Permissions` tab of the [S3 Management Console](https://console.aws.amazon.com/s3/home), choose `Public access settings`.

-It will list general _Public access settings for this bucket_, which can override the rules imposed by your CORS settings.
-Click on _edit_ to manage these settings.
-Under _Manage public access control lists (ACLs) for this bucket_, make sure that _Block new public ACLs and uploading public objects (Recommended)_ is unchecked, and _Save_ these settings.

 If you are using an IAM policy to allow access to the S3 bucket, the policy must have at least the `s3:PutObject` and `s3:PutObjectAcl` permissions scoped to the bucket in question.